 Using Instant Pay is as simple as making a bank transfer from your internet banking.
-Instant Pay will provide the payer with either a PayID or a BSB and Account number to make their payment to.
-Instant Pay then receives your payment within seconds and lets the business merchant know that they have been paid.
+Instant Pay will provide the payer with a PayID and payment instructions to complete their payment.
+Instant Pay then receives your payment within seconds and lets the business merchant know that they have been paid, reconciling the payment instantly.

 Instant Pay gives payers/consumers a much more secure online payment option, as well as operating under a fixed fee environment.
 Comparably, using a credit card online is considered not secure and incurs merchant and consumer fees ranging from 1-3.8% per transaction.

 Instant Pay is compatible with all Australian Banks, though some offer differing NPP payment timeframes.
-These timeframes are discussed in more detail on our banking page by clicking here.
+Regardless of a banks timeframe for processing payments, Instant Pay will reconcile any payment.

-Instant Pay offers API based banking services to select businesses.
+Instant Pay offers API based banking services to select businesses in Australia.
 Every transaction that moves through the Instant Pay platform is actionable.
 Ultimately, every transaction can trigger an action, whether that be remittance, automating a supplier purchase or even turning on a smart light on the opposite side of the world.

-We are currently completing a feature that will allow our business users the ability to send money dynamically to any account in Australia.
-This feature is due for release late May 2021.
-Select businesses will also have access to send money through API as well as manually send money through our console.
+Instant Pay enterprise users can send money dynamically to any account in Australia.
+By application, merchants will also have the ability to send money through API as well as manually send money through our console.